-Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:
+Build a pond by digging an informal wildlife pond:

-How to dig an informal wildlife pond step by step:
+How to dig an informal wildlife pond step by step working from the outside area inwards:

 1. Dig the edging shelf and shelf